 Be visible on LinkedIn.
 Many recruiters and HR folks monitor hashtags and conduct content searches looking for the movers and shakers in the industry they are sourcing.

 By posting quality content and including appropriate industry-related hashtags, you are putting yourself out there as an expert, and you may get noticed and found in an entirely different way.

 Chances are, some recruiters specialize in your industry.
 Make sure you know who they are and that they know you.
 The easiest way to do this is to conduct a search on LinkedIn for recruiters that source talent for your industry.
 Use LinkedIn’s search box designating PEOPLE, and type “Recruiter AND [the name of your industry].”
 Scroll through the results and click on profiles that look interesting.
 When you find a match, send the recruiter a PERSONALIZED MESSAGE (no resume) with the connection request.

 Under the small picture of your face, in the drop-down menu, you set privacy settings.
 Some HR and smaller employers do not use LinkedIn recruiter due to the cost.
 Opening your Profile up allows anyone searching using Google (etc.) to find you.

 Complete education info

 If you earned a degree, you must add in the graduation date, or the employer/HR or Recruiter may think you only attended college but did not finish.

 MORE HELP on Creating Your Profile

-For depth direction and specifics on creating your LinkedIn Profile, signup for this free LinkedIn Profile Creation Step by Step Guide as it will be very beneficial.
+For in-depth direction and specifics on creating your LinkedIn Profile, I invite you to register for my free LinkedIn Profile Creation Guide.

 This article was original published in Forbes Magazine.